 You might say that we are not perfect.
 No excuse.

-Recently, I discovered Tamara Letter, a mom, educator, and writer with a passion for kindness.
+Tamara Letter is a mom, educator, and writer with a passion for kindness.
 In a post on December 30, 2018, Tamara describes the kindness scavenger hunt created by her 15 year-old son.
 Not only is this a heartwarming story, but a remarkable example of a lifestyle in the making.

 Each day, on my Twitter feed, Roman Nowak serves up daily reminders and examples of kindness.
 Roman teaches in Rockland, Ontario, and describes himself as “a student success leader, agent of transformation, and avid learner.”